akluha72/training-laravel12-api/#Learn laravel 12 api.md

 ## [02] Data Pagination via API
 ### Definition:
+    -- In non API ways, the way we would do this is. we use pagination() in controllers. and links() in the blade.

+    -- But when we use API.
+The consumer might not use laravel right?
+    -- So when we use "API resources" and "pagination()" then it will give a somekind of meta data of the entire response body structure that the non-laravel consumer can use to create a pagination.

 ### Objective
     -- Understanding pagination metadata in API response -- using laravel vue pagination package for front-end implementation.
+    -- how to consume pagination data in the front-end.